Season and block plan

 8 weeks, my training-load summary for that period, and my upcoming events.

-Summarize my current fitness, my recent weekly load range, and how much
+fitness/form, my recent weekly load range, and how much training history you can

-training history you can actually see.
+actually see.
 Do not propose a plan yet.

 Stage 2 — design